leslylopez43/Assigment2.backup/README.md

 code institute, w3school and CodeCamp for providing inspiration and guidance.

-## Current Tic Tac Toe games
-Current Ti games highlights the latest computer.
-## Contact us
+## Style.css
-The contact us page provides the user with a form to capture the name and email of anyone wishing to contact us.
-The form is linked to a PHP script that will automatically send the request via email and also generates an automated reply.
-The form uaes the POST method for security so that the user's details are not made visible in the URL
+the Stylen css page provides the user with a form to capture the image design and color.

 ## about Us
 This page give information about the website, its aims and contains a donation button for those wishing to give some money if they so wish.
 ## Forum page